viperproject/gobra-book/src/permission-write.md

 // @ ensures acc(x)
 // @ ensures x != y ==> acc(y)
 ```
-We can simplify this using the keyword `preserves`, which is syntactical sugar for the above.
+We can simplify this using the keyword `preserves`, which is syntactical sugar for requiring and ensuring the same assertion.
 ``` go
 // @ preserves acc(x)
 // @ preserves x != y ==> acc(y)